alvidir/webcache/README.md

 By default, Webcache uses a Redis server as a cache, and has its own configuration structure.
 However, all of this can be easily changed by just implementing the corresponding interfaces **Config** and **Cache**.

 # Configuration
-By default, the server will expect to find any **.yaml** file in the  `/etc/webcache/` path as defined by the `CONFIG_PATH` environment variable.
+By default, the server will expect to find any **.yaml** file in the  `/etc/webcache/` path, or any other defined by `CONFIG_PATH` environment variable.
 If no config file is found, or none of them follows the structure from the example down below, no request or method will be allowed by the webcache.

 ``` yaml
 cache: